nickyzero/websocket_sample/README.md

 This is a sample web application for webOS.
 You can learn about how to use websocket in web application and how to use lunaservice api for web application.

-This sample is not incluing websocket server.
+This sample is not including websocket server.
 If you want to run this sample application completely, you must have or know an websocket serverenvironment.

 # Setting CLI and environment
 You have to install CLI and set environment before packaging, installing and launching.